linkstrifer/gulp-tasks/README.md

 ### Dev

 This is the task that i use when i'm developing a site.

-Does a lot of work, here is the list of task:
+You can run this task alone or using autoreload-gulp.

+*If you only want to run once, type this in the console*

+	gulp dev

+*If you want to use autoreload-gulp, just type this*

+	gulp -t dev

+*Or*

+	gulp --task dev

+Here is a list of the running tasks when you run dev:

 - [Browser-sync](#browser-sync)